DerThorsten/cpp_cookiecutter/docs/source/examples.rst

 There is a meta target called :bash:`examples` which bundles the build process of all cpp files in the folder examples in one target.
-Assuming you cmake-build directory is called :bash:`bld` the following will build all examples.
+Assuming your cmake-build directory is called :bash:`bld` the following will build all examples.

 .. code-block:: shell